rameshavinash94/Spiff_DE_exercise/Codebase/README.md

 1. Install python 3.8 or above

-2. Create a Project Directly and redirect to the directory using the below Commands
+2. Create a Project Directory and redirect to the directory using the below Commands

 ```
 mkdir DEexercise && cd DEexercise